sionehavili2/MusicPlayer/README.md

 * Sione is going to work on setting up an interface so that we can add plugins down the line for functionality of the app.
 ### Sprint 3 (Oct 17 - Oct 26)
 * Gregor.io and Tyler will be working on getting the like button for posts working, as well as a form to create posts.
 The form will serve as a springboard for automated post creation (e.g. when a room is created, or a user likes a song), but that part will be easier once posts are able to get created.
-* Sione - I will rotate between all users to help them integrate their components.
-Additionally I will be adjusting and fixing any bugs or issues with interface.Once.
-Additionally I will continue to work on the rooms for additionally feature and music syncing.
+* Sione will rotate between all users to help them integrate their components.
+Additionally he will be adjusting and fixing any bugs or issues with interface.Once.
+Additionally he will continue to work on the rooms for additionally feature and music syncing.
-* Hayden - Working with Juan and Sione to fix the Spotify API to add to queue(400/500) Errors.
+* Hayden is working with Juan and Sione to fix the Spotify API to add to queue(400/500) Errors.
 Integrate this Spotify component into the rooms with Sione and Juan.
 Also trying to sync the Music up between users in the room.
-* Juan - Continue working with Hayden.
+* Juan is going to continue working with Hayden.
 Fix Authentication errors when making API requests (currently receiving 400/500 type errors from the API).
 Integrate rooms, with Sione, by allowing 2 users to add a song to the queue in the same room instance.